cinnData/MLearning/10. Ensemble methods/README.md

 The prediction of the ensemble model is obtained as a weighted average of those given by the weak predictors.
 The weights decrease at every step according to a parameter called the **learning rate**.
 With a low learning rate, the weight decreases more slowly.
 There is a trade-off between the learning rate and the number if trees.
 With a low learning rate, you will probably need a higher number of trees.
 Some experts recommend to set a low learning rate (in the range from 0.001 to 0.01) and aim at a high number of trees (in the range from 3,000 to 10,000), but for that you may need huge computing power, since gradient boosting is a slow process.

-In the scikit-learn subpackage `ensemble`, gradient boosting is provided by the estimator classes `GradientBoostingRegressor` and `GradientBoostingClassifier`.
+In scikit-learn, gradient boosting is provided by `GradientBoostingRegressor` and `GradientBoostingClassifier`, from the subpackage `ensemble`.
 The growth of the trees and the number of trees is controlled as in the random forest.
-Typically, the defaults `n_estimators=100` and `learning_rate=0.1` are accepted, but `max_depth=3` is exceeded.
+Most practitioners accept the defaults `n_estimators=100` and `learning_rate=0.1`, but go beyond the default `max_depth=3`.

 Here follows a classification example: